How To Sell A Condemned House In Plano, Texas

 This differs from a house being condemned due to unsafe conditions or code violations, where if your house is condemned due to safety hazards, you may be able to fix those issues to regain control of your property.
 Essentially, the difference between a standard condemned home and one condemned under eminent domain is the reason for the condemnation.

-However, if your house is condemned through eminent domain, you will need to enter into an agreement with the government concerning the forced purchase of your home.
-It’s not all bad, though, as the government is legally obligated to give you a fair compensation, usually the market value of your property and if they lowball you, you can take the matter to court.
+However, if your house is condemned through eminent domain, you must enter into an agreement with the government concerning the forced purchase of your home.
+It’s not all bad, though, as the government is legally obligated to give you fair compensation, usually the market value of your property.
+If they lowball you, you can take the matter to court.

 Can I Sell a Condemned House in Texas?